Lead generation remains Problem Number One for any B2B lead generation company unless they outsource it and keep their teams focused on deal closing.

 As you can see, inbound lead generation isn’t selling per se.
 Instead, social media activities, podcasts, organic search, and blogging provide information, tailoring it to a business’s target audience according to the Ideal Customer Profile and buyer personas.
-Virtually, a thoroughly developed sales funnel with top-quality content is able to usher leads from top to bottom right into an appointment or a purchase.
+Virtually, a thoroughly developed sales funnel with top-quality content is able to usher leads from top to bottom right into an appointment setting process or a purchase.

 Outbound lead generation